-Incorrect spelling, explaination: this spelling is wrong because the original Old English pronouns were spelled with one e in the middle.
-Confusion may have its roots in pronunciation /ðiːz/ [theez], but the correct spelling is these.
+Incorrect spelling, explanation: this spelling is wrong because the original Old English pronouns were spelled with one e in the middle.
+Confusion may have its roots in the pronunciation /ðiːz/ [theez], but the correct spelling is these.

-Correct spelling, explaination: this pronoun/determiner has its roots in Old English.
-Old feminine and masculine pronouns, thes and theōs, are the reason for today’s spelling of the correct form these.
+Correct spelling, explanation: this pronoun/determiner has its roots in Old English.
+Old feminine and masculine pronouns, thes, and theōs, are the reason for today’s spelling of the correct form these.
 The misspelling

 theese seems to be closer to the pronunciation, but it’s wrong.

 Definition of these: